spsingh37/UNet_dreamer/README.md

 # UNet training
-First download the dataset from "drive link" and place it in the "dataset_large" directory to get the followeing directory structure<br>
+First download the dataset from "https://drive.google.com/drive/folders/1LYHPSlUxILiXNMFIBKiRhdhHPeanEl8B?usp=drive_link" and place it in the "dataset_large" directory to get the followeing directory structure<br>
 -dataset_large <br>
 *   -train <br>
 *   -val <br>